Books and Research Publications

 Ingram, M., S. Buchmann, and G. Nabhan.
 2002.
 "Our Forgotten Pollinators: Protecting the Birds and the Bees."
 In Fatal Harvest: The Tragedy of Industrial Agriculture.
 A. Kimbrell (ed.).
 Island Press, Washington, D.C.
 Pp: 295-301.

-Other research articles
+Selected other research articles

 Ball, L. and M. Ingram.
 2015.
 Lillian Ball’s Ecological Art: Advocating for Wetlands and People.
 A conversation between artist Lillian Ball and writer Mrill Ingram.
 Advocating Creatively: Bringing together the perspectives of social change pioneers from around the world.

 Asleson, R., Cunningham A. & M. Ingram.
 2015.
 Integrating Artists and City Planning.
 The FARGO PROJECT Lessons Learned.